 PureVPN now offers a brand new, exclusive feature, the kind you we don’t get to see much with other VPN providers.
 It’s the Virtual Router feature, which basically allows you to turn your desktop or laptop computer into a router that you can use to connect up to ten devices.
 The only condition is that it’s a Windows-based computer.
 The company currently doesn’t offer this feature for Mac.

-Another great thing about PureVPN is that it has its own apps and proprietary software, with their own code, for most major platforms, meaning Windows, Mac, iOS, Android, as well as Linux.
+Another great thing about PureVPN is that it has its own apps and proprietary software, with their own code, for most major platforms, meaning Windows, Mac, iOS, Android, as well as Linux, as already stated in this PureVPN review.
 This provider offers some amazing compatibility, much bigger than what other providers can offer, including various consoles, Smart TV, Roku, Chromecast, Amazon Fire, etc.

 PureVPN has a large number of servers located all over the world.
 The company is based in Hong Kong, but you can find their servers in countries on six continents of the world.
 The majority of servers is located in the UK, United States, and Canada.
 Switching between the servers is also very easy and quick, thanks to the user-friendly interface.
 In fact, you can go back and forth between servers as many times as you like, regardless of your payment plan, because PureVPN offers unlimited switching.

 When you sign up for a PureVPN package, you can connect up to five devices with one single account.
 This is very convenient for families with multiple devices (computers, tablets, smart phones) and, of course, for businesses.